Differentially Private Formation Control: Privacy and Network Co-Design: Performance of Differentially Private Formation Control

 \section{Performance of Differentially Private Formation Control}

 In this section we solve Problem \ref{prob:main}.\ref{prob2}.
-First, in Section~\ref{sec:lyap} we derive network-level error dynamics and show that the total mean square error, $e_{ss},$ can be computed using the trace of a solution to a Lyapunov equation.
-Then, we use these results in Section~\ref{sec:error_bounds} to derive several performance bounds that are functions of the underlying graph topology and each agent's privacy parameters.
+First, we compute the total mean square error in a formation.
+Then, we use these results to derive performance bounds.
+In the forthcoming proofs, we will analyze each dimension separately for simplicity.
+However, results will be stated in terms of all dimensions simultaneously because it is that form of network-level performance that is ultimately of interest.